 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

-With 24MP, the A6400 offers a higher resolution than the LX100 (12.7MP), but the A6400 has smaller individual pixels (pixel pitch of 3.91μm versus 4.21μm for the LX100).
-Yet, the A6400 is a much more recent model (by 4 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 24MP, the A6400 offers a higher resolution than the LX100 (12.7MP), but the A6400 nevertheless has marginally larger individual pixels (pixel pitch of 3.91μm versus 3.82μm for the LX100) due to its larger sensor.
+Moreover, the A6400 is a much more recent model (by 4 years and 4 months) than the LX100, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.